 The following subsections will provide a short overview of the aforementioned resources in reverse order: mm-ADT, router, and then scheduler.

-fhatos> */sys/#
+fhatos> */sys/scheduler

 The mm-ADT Language

 FhatOS software can be written in C/C\++ or mm-ADT (multi-model abstract data type). mm-ADT is a cluster-oriented programming language and virtual machine founded on 5 mono-types (bool, int, real, uri, and str) and 2 poly-types (lst and rec).
+The general structure of an instance of a type is:

 Types